-Possability has been providing services to Tasmanians with disability for more than 25 years.
+Possability has been providing services to people with disability for almost 30 years.

-Euphrasia Inc. began in 1989 as a voluntary, non-government organisation, named after Sister Mary Euphrasia who founded the nun’s order in the 19th century.
-Euphrasia continued the Sisters’ work with accommodation supports and brought a new approach to support clients to have socially valued roles to help them achieve ‘a good life.’
-Services included two group homes, a transition house and the oversight of six independent units.
+Possability began operating in Hobart, Tasmania in 1989, as a voluntary, non-government organisation, then known as Euphrasia and led by a group of nuns.
+The organisation brought a new approach to support clients to have socially valued roles to help them achieve ‘a good life.’
+Services initially included two group homes, a transition house and the oversight of six independent units.

 In 2015, we converted from an incorporated association to a company limited by guarantee and following comprehensive research and consultation with clients, families, employees and other stakeholders, the Board determined to change our name from Optia to Possability.
 This new name encapsulates our focus on individuals’ strengths and abilities, and the desire to inspire people to realise their potential.